Shopping in Aruba

 Shop 'til you drop!
 Aruba is the perfect shopping island.

-Shopping in Aruba is most known for its various selections.
-Shoppers often visit Aruba for its shops devoted to jewelry, table linens, perfumes, leather goods, designer fashions, electronics, locally made handicrafts, Cuban cigars, Dutch Delft, Dutch Cheeses, and many more superior and favorably priced goods.
+Not only can you find the best deals here, but you also have a variety of shopping areas to browse and compare prices.
+Shopping in Aruba is known for a variety of products and goods.
+Shoppers often visit Aruba for its shops devoted to jewelry, perfumes, leather goods, designer fashion, electronics, locally made crafts, Cuban cigars, Dutch licorice, Dutch Cheese, and much more!

-Aruba Shopping in Hotels
+Aruba Shopping in Downtown Oranjestad

 If you are serious about shopping in Aruba, then take the trip to downtown Oranjestad.
-As the capital of Aruba, shopping in Oranjestad is top notch.
+As the capital of Aruba, shopping in Oranjestad is top-notch!

 If you arrive by cruise ship, you will have no problem finding the shopping district as L.G.
 Smith Boulevard runs right through it.
 The shopping area is also only a few minutes walk from the seaport.
 If you are staying in a hotel further from downtown, then you can make your way there by taxi, bus or rental car.
 There is suitable parking, but do expect a little traffic as Oranjestad does get busy.

 In addition to the main shopping areas of downtown there is a large Flea Market that takes place on cruise ship arrival days, just across from the cruise port (as well as further down the street along the marina) - a perfect start to your island shopping experience!

 Do you need a break from walking?
 Hop on the free trolley (streetcar) which starts at the cruise port and heads down the main street downtown area.
 See the details here